kinglouisph/jumpman/Readme.txt

 For most fun play this game like a speedrun

-Storyline:

-You are extremely drunk.
+Story:

 You must get to the green cube or GLORIOUS KOSOVO will perish.
+You are also extremely drunk.

 Good luck.